AntumMT/game-antum/mods/commerce/server_shop/README.md

 Shops intended to be set up by [Minetest](https://www.minetest.net/) server administrators.

 No craft recipe is given as this for administrators, currently a shop can only be set up with the `/giveme` command.
-The two shop nodes are `server_shop:buy` & `server_shop:sell`.
+The two shop nodes are `server_shop:shop_small` & `server_shop:shop_large` (they function identically).

 ![screenshot](screenshot.png)